SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

     The optional type specifier contrains a pattern to match only values of the specified type.

 ..
-TODO: TR: Do you really mean that a pattern *has* a type,
-    as it says in the LangRef,
-    or do you mean that patterns can be constrained to match against a type?
-    Strictly speaking, should only values (and types) have a type?

-..
 NOTE: Patterns don't "have" a type in the same way that values have types.
    Patterns match things of certain types.